babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 export default environment;
 ```

-In Relay, it's common practice to append "client:" to the ID of any client-side fields, as you'll notice did we here.
+In Relay, it's common practice to append "client:" to the ID of any client-side fields, as you’ll notice we’ve done in the example here above.
 Then, we created a new  record of type `Settings`, and set the initial `isDrawerOpen` value to `true`.

 `environment.retain` is to prevent Relay from garbage collecting our local record.